berenslab/t-simcne/readme.md

 }
 ```

 We show that it is possible to visualize datasets such as CIFAR-10 and CIFAR-100 in 2D with a contrastive learning objective, while preserving a lot of structure!
+We call our method t-SimCNE.

 ![arch](figures/arch.pdf.png "Subcluster structure in CIFAR-10")